 Generally, the Company's combined effective tax rate is high relative to reported net income as a result of certain amounts of amortization expense and corporate overhead not being deductible or attributable to states in which it operates.
 Currently, the majority of taxes being paid by the Company are state taxes, not federal taxes.
 The Company operates in three states which have relatively high tax rates: California, New York and Florida.
 The Company's combined (federal and state) effective tax rate would be even higher if it were not for federal net operating loss carryforwards available to offset current federal taxable income.
-As of December 31, 2014, the Company had federal income tax loss carryforwards of approximately \$900,000, which begin expiring in 2019.
-A portion of the Company's federal net operating loss carryforwards were utilized to offset federal taxable income generated during the three months ended March 31, 2015.
-Realization of the Company's carryforwards is dependent on future taxable income.
-As defined in the Internal Revenue Code, ownership changes may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.
+As of December 31, 2014, the Company had federal income tax loss carryforwards of approximately \$900 which begin expiring in 2019.
+A portion of the Company's federal net operating loss carryforwards were utilized to offset federal taxable income.
+As defined in the Internal Revenue Service's Code, ownership changes may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.